SDiClaudio/Udacity-CNN-dog-breed-classifier/README.md

 - **Pandas**: A library for data manipulation and analysis.
 Install it using `pip install pandas`.

-- **PIL**: The Python Imaging Library, used for image processing tasks.
+- **Pillow**: The Python Imaging Library, used for image processing tasks.
 Install it using `pip install pillow`.

 ## Running the Application